All Episodes

 Over on CBS, they were not happy.

-And they've got uh Gail King, who interviewed the Obamas a couple of hours before the Super Bowl kicked off on CBS, and Nora O'Donnell, and they're talking about this outrage that that happened with uh with Trump in New Hampshire.
+And they've got Gail King, who interviewed the Obamas a couple of hours before the Super Bowl kicked off on CBS, and Nora O'Donnell.

-What about that slur, Bob last night that he repeated from the crowd?
+What about that slur, Bob, last night that he repeated from the crowd?

-His use of profanity.
+His abuse of profanity.

 Yeah.